i25959341/CarND-MPC-Project/README.md

 	)
  ```
 ## Timestep length & duration
 N is the number of timesteps in the horizon. dt is how much time elapses between actuations.
 And T is the product of two variables, N and dt.
+As dt is smaller, the actuations get more accurate but computationally expensive.
+As N is larger, it means that the optimiser takes event further down in the horizon with better control, but as the actuation model is not very accurate, there is not much point forecasting a long horizon.
-The values are `N=12` and `dt=0.05`.
+The values that provided the best results are are `N=12` and `dt=0.05`.

 ## Latency